 COMPREHENSIVE ENVIRONMENTAL PLAN (CEP)

 Steve gave a primer on the history of the CEP including the delays that have occurred as a result of the creation of the Policy Library procedures, high turnover in the President’s office, and evolving faculty senate review process.
 The 7 Guiding Principles, that have been adopted, are being reviewed by the Office of Sustainability and will eventually result in actionable plans from within relevant departments.
-As this project progresses the EIC will have review and provide guidance as needed.
+As this project progresses the EIC will review and provide guidance as needed.

 CLIMATE ACTION PLAN